-Ok to leave \$ amount of match funding blank if you need to come back later to fill in.
+Ok to leave \$ amount of other funding (e.g., match) blank if you need to come back later to fill in.
+Make sure the match funding listed in this tab aligns with the match funding total in the Tab 4 Budget.